 In November 2022, the Company staked four mineral claims that adjoin the Cali lease, bringing the combined area to 2,341.2 hectares.
-The Cali lease is subject to a 2% gross overriding royalty.

 On August 22, 2023, the Company announced the start of exploration activities at the 100% owned Cali Lithium Project.
 The exploration program was designed to better understand the average grade across the dyke's exposed strike length to 300 metres vertical with systematic rock sampling and mapping.
 Prospecting for other parallel dykes and dyke extensions trending onto the CALI project from the south were planned to be carried out through detailed soil sampling.
-The Company plans to integrate the data collected into a 3D geology model for exploration targeting and planning for an exploration/resource definition drill program in summer 2024.
+The Company planned to integrate the data collected into a 3D geology model for exploration targeting and planning for an exploration/resource definition drill program in 2025.